-In fiscal 2019, the Board held five (5) meetings and took action by unanimous written consent from time to time.
-All incumbent directors attended 100% of (i) the total number of meetings of the Board (held during the period for which he has been a director); and (ii) the total number of meetings held by all committees on which he served (during the periods that he served).
+In fiscal 2020, the Board held five (5) meetings and took action by unanimous written consent from time to time.
+All incumbent directors attended 100% of (i) the total number of meetings of the Board (held during the period for which such person has been a director); and (ii) the total number of meetings held by all committees on which he or she served (during the periods that he or she served).

-We do not, as a general matter, require our Board members to attend our Annual Meetings of stockholders.
-None of our Directors attended the 2019 Annual Meeting of Stockholders.
+We do not, as a general matter, require our Board members to attend our annual meetings of stockholders.
+Ms. Ahlman, and Messrs.
+Swygert, and White attended the 2020 annual meeting of stockholders.